Shorts Sunderland NJ175, Co. Donegal, August 1944

 his captain and crew he was also posted to “Y” Depot on 27

 January 1944 prior to going to England.
-He travelled to England
+He traveled to England

 around the 14 February 1944 along with the others.